synix/Node.js-Design-Patterns-Third-Edition/12-scalability-and-architectural-patterns/02-http-cluster/README.md

 # 02-http-cluster

-This example demostrates how to benchmark a simple http server that uses the cluster module
+This example demonstrates how to benchmark a simple http server that uses the cluster module

 ## Dependencies